Engel relations in 4-manifold topology: Introduction

 The organization of the paper is as follows.
-Section \ref{Engel section} discusses the $2$-Engel relation and introduces a geometric analogue, {\em weak homotopy} of links.
+Section \ref{Engel section} discusses the $2$-Engel relation.
 A proof is given that $2$-Engel groups are $3$-nilpotent.
-We wish to note that Peter Teichner was already aware of this fact in the 1990's.
-In section \ref{ABslice section} we recall the formulation of the A-B slice problem with a particular focus on the notions of a homotopy solution and a standard embedding, important for theorem \ref{ABslice theorem}.
+We wish to note that Peter Teichner was already aware of this fact in the 1990s.
+In section \ref{ABslice section} we recall the formulation of the A-B slice problem with a particular focus on the notions of a homotopy solution and a standard embedding, which are important for theorem \ref{ABslice theorem}.
 The proof of theorem \ref{ABslice theorem} is given in section \ref{homotopy solution}.
 Section \ref{s-cobordism section} formulates the Round Handle Problem, providing a comparison of our results with the setting of the s-cobordism theorem.
-New model surgery problems are constructed in section \ref{model section}.
+In section \ref{weak homotopy section} we define a very strong equivalence relation on links in $S^3$, called weak link homotopy (WLH$_0$).
+Using this relation, new model surgery problems are constructed in section \ref{model section}.
 In the Appendix we show how $n$-Engel relations correspond to higher order intersections of disks.